PerfectXu88/PerfectXu88.github.io/_pages/about.md

 My research interests are primarily focused on autonomous driving, with a particular emphasis on decision-making processes, reinforcement learning techniques, and the application of foundation models.
 I am passionate about developing innovative solutions to improve safety, efficiency, and the overall user experience in autonomous systems.

 # 🔥 News
 - *2025.09*: &nbsp;🎉🎉 One paper named <a href="https://arxiv.org/abs/2509.04853">A Knowledge-Driven Diffusion Policy for End-to-End Autonomous Driving Based on Expert Routing</a> is preprinted on Arvix.
-[Code](https://github.com/PerfectXu88/KDP-AD)[Project Page](https://perfectxu88.github.io/KDP-AD/)
+[Code](https://github.com/PerfectXu88/KDP-AD), [Project Page](https://perfectxu88.github.io/KDP-AD/)
 - *2025.07*: &nbsp;🎉🎉 Two papers (one as first author) are accepted by <a href="https://ieee-itsc.org/2025/">ITSC 2025</a>, see <a href="https://arxiv.org/abs/2506.16311">1</a> and <a href="https://arxiv.org/abs/2507.05754">2</a>.
 - *2025.06*: &nbsp;🎓🎓 I received my Bachelor's degree from Tongji University, recognized as Shanghai Outstanding Graduate (top 1%) with an Excellent Graduation Thesis!
 - *2025.06*: &nbsp;🎉🎉 One paper named <a href="https://arxiv.org/abs/2506.16311">Towards Emergency Scenarios: An Integrated Decision-making Framework of Multi-lane Platoon Reorganization</a> is preprinted on Arvix.